pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 ### Why can't my Agency Organization own a site?

 Enterprise, Reseller, OEM, and EDU+ organizations own sites.
 Registered Agencies, Pantheon Partners, Premier Pantheon Partners, Strategic Pantheon Partners, and EDU organizations support sites.
 This is because an agency's role is to develop, service, and maintain a site on behalf of its owner.
-Read more about owning and supporting sites in our [Organizations](/organizations/#organization-site-association) doc.
+See [Professional Workspaces](/guides/account-mgmt/workspace-sites-teams/workspaces) for more information.

 ### Can I add my own Agency as a Supporting Organization to a client's site?